 At Rockhurst University, leader development is the unifying force of Rockhurst's educational mission.
 Our mandate is to “achieve national recognition for leader formation through integrative learning experiences that prepare the student for life-long transformational service."

 Many opportunities are available to students who have the desire to enhance their leadership skills and experiences.
-One of those ways is to apply to be a family & alumni weekend coordinator, orientation leader, orientation loogistic coordinator, PEERS coordinator, resident assistant, and or social mentor.
-This process begins in early December and applications are due on January 22, 2015 Interviews will be held the weeks following and students will be notified shortly thereafter regarding the selection process.
+One of those ways is to apply to be a family & alumni weekend coordinator, orientation leader, orientation logistic coordinator, PEERS coordinator, resident assistant and social mentor.
+This process begins in early December and applications are due on January 22, 2016.
+Interviews will be held the weeks following and students will be notified shortly thereafter regarding the selection process.

 In order to be considered for a student leader position as an orientation leader, orientation logistic coordinator, PEERS coordinator, resident assistant, family and alumni weekend coordinator, and/or social mentor you must complete the three step process, have a minimum 2.5 cumulative grade point average and not be on disciplinary probation level 1 or 2.
 A students application is complete when: